Retainer Agreement for Clients Purchasing Real Estate in Ontario - Last Revised March 10, 2020

 Our legal fees for completing a standard real estate purchase transactions with resale homes

-are $900.00, plus HST, and all applicable disbursements and taxes.
-We charge $950 for a standard new build house closing and for condominium closings.
+are $999.00, plus HST, and all applicable disbursements and taxes.
+We charge $999 plus HST for a standard new build house closing and for condominium closings.
+To process new build occupancy closings, our fee is $350 plus HST which is in addition to the closing fee.
+For Commercial Properties, we generally charge by Rashesh Mandani's hourly billable rate.

 New Build Homes and Condominiums